seed-labs/seed-labs/lab-setup/ubuntu24.04-vm/README.md

 here are how to deploy the novnc proxy:

 ```
-sudo su root
-./deploy_novnc.sh -p vncpassword
+sudo ./deploy_novnc.sh -p <vncpassword>
 ```
 The web noVNC proxy has been installed on the VM and listens on port `6080`.
-You can customize the vncpassword and access the web noVNC proxy through the following URL:
+You can customize the `vncpassword` and access the web noVNC proxy through the following URL:

 ```
 http://<VM_IP>:6080/vnc.html
 ```